ferrucc-io/ferruccio/content/projects.md

 description: "Here you can find an overview of all the projects I made over the years"
 ---

-I like to make things and have been doing it for some years now
+I like to make things and have been doing it for many years now

-Here's a short summary of my experiences

 <style>